 3. Small Business Loan

 The US Small Business Administration offers loans to various startup businesses.
 These loans are basically funding partnerships between a business and SBA lending partners.
 For a new restaurant, an SBA loan could be one of the easier loans to get approved.
 Your credit score doesn’t need to be very high, the interest rates are low, and you will not need to put down a large down payment for the loan.

 In order to apply for any of these business loans, you will need to gather a plethora of financial information to show whatever institution you hope to work with.
 Some examples are:

 - Business financial statements (if any at the time of applying.)

 - A detailed business plan highlighting expected net profit over time.
 You should also include a detailed plan outlining your goals and what you would do in the event of profit losses.

 Opening a new restaurant takes a lot of hard work and a lot of patience.
+Restaurant financing can be confusing and it’s hard to know where to turn with all of the upfront costs.
 Applying for a startup loan can help you get your feet on the ground and get your restaurant open to serve customers.